Riemannian Variational Flow Matching for Material and Protein Design: Introduction

+Generative models play a central role in machine learning, as they provide a way to synthesize data and learn complex distributions.
+Diffusion models \citep{ho2020denoising, song2020score} achieve state-of-the-art performance, but rely on a fixed Gaussian noising process with predetermined variance schedules.
+As a result, the reverse process is tied to this prescribed family of Gaussian marginals, and sampling requires numerical integration with diffusion-specific samplers.
+In contrast, Continuous normalizing flows (CNFs) \citep{chen2018neural} directly learn the vector field of an ODE that transports a base distribution into the data distribution.
+In principle, this allows the transport path to be fully learned, but both training and sampling are computationally demanding since likelihood evaluation involves solving a high-dimensional ODE \citep{ben2022matching, rozen2021moser, grathwohl2018scalable}.
+Flow Matching (FM) \citep{lipman2023flow} offers a simulation-free alternative, as it defines per-sample interpolants between the source and the target samples, and regresses the vector field to known conditional velocities.

-Recent developments have extended flow matching in two key directions: Variational Flow Matching (VFM) \citep{eijkelboom2024variational} reframes the problem as posterior inference over trajectories, providing a probabilistic perspective with flexible modeling choices, while other work has demonstrated flow matching's potential on geometric structures \citep{chen2024flow}.
-This geometric extension is particularly relevant for data on non-Euclidean spaces, where underlying geometry crucially influences probability paths.
+Recent developments have extended flow matching in two key directions.
+Variational Flow Matching (VFM) \citep{eijkelboom2024variational} reframes the problem as posterior inference over trajectories, providing a probabilistic perspective with flexible modeling choices.
+In parallel, Riemannian Flow Matching (RFM) \citep{chen2024flow} has shown how incorporating non-Euclidean geometry can improve modeling of distributions supported on manifolds.

-In this paper, we develop Riemannian Gaussian VFM, bridging these directions by extending VFM to Riemannian manifolds with closed-form metrics.
-We derive a variational objective for Gaussian distributions in these spaces, establishing a geometric extension of VFM, comparable yet fundamentally different from RFM.
-Through experiments on a spherical checkerboard dataset, we demonstrate that Riemannian VFM effectively leverages manifold structure, outperforming geometry-unaware methods.
+VFM has demonstrated advantages over standard FM in discrete domains (e.g., \textit{CatFlow}) and has been extended to mixed data modalities \citep{guzman2025exponential} as well as molecular generation tasks \citep{eijkelboom2025controlled, sakalyan2025modeling}.
+A key strength of the variational formulation is its flexibility: problem-specific constraints can be incorporated directly into the objective.
+For instance, censored flow matching for sea-ice forecasting enforces physical bounds such as non-negative ice thickness through the variational loss \citep{finn2025generative}.
+Similarly, when the target distributions live on a Riemannian manifold, the objective can be formulated to respect the geometry of the data support, which is the setting we study in this paper.